danjayrose/danielro.se/app/projects/_posts/2016-1-12-checkout-sass-architecture.md

 The global folder contains all of the common styles the brands share and the remaining folders contain the brand specific SASS files.
 Note that I wanted to keep all code related to each brand within it's own folder alongside all other brand assets.

-The grunt configuration within the compass task is as follows:
+The grunt configuration within the compass task is as below:

 {% highlight ruby linenos %}
 compass: {